British Rail Class 33: Early years

 D6500 entered service on 30 January 1960.
 D6501 on 28 February and D6502/3/4 in March.
 On 2 April, D6502 and D5012 worked a boat train from London Victoria to Dover Western Docks via Chatham.
 A new timetable was introduced on 13 June.
 There were twelve locomotives available, enough to enable the class to be introduced to passenger trains, including the Man of Kent and Night Ferry.
 The class was also introduced to service of freight trains between Hither Green and Dover.
-The were allowed to haul 500-ton trains via Tonbridge, dropping to 460 tons via Chislehurst and Faversham and 450 tons via Maidstone East.
+They were allowed to haul 500-ton trains via Tonbridge, dropping to 460 tons via Chislehurst and Faversham and 450 tons via Maidstone East.
 On 17 July, locomotives D6506, E5004 and 20002 were used on the Brighton Main Line for rail joint tests between Three Bridges and Haywards Heath.

 With the introduction of the winter timetable in September, the class were largely withdrawn from passenger service due to carriages still being heated by steam.
 Some trains were worked by steam locomotives and others by the Type 2 locomotives.
 Occasionally the class worked unheated passenger trains.
 D6504 was used for ETH tests on the Eastern Region of British Railways.
 It was exhibited at Stratford, London on 17 and 18 February in connection with a committee meeting of the UIC.
 The locomotive hauled trains between London King's Cross and Edinburgh Waverley between 13 and 17 February.
 Phase 2 of the electrification scheme came into service on 12 June 1961.
 The last of the second batch of locomotives, D6564, was delivered on 28 July.
 Delivery of the fourth batch of locomotives took place between 18 August and 12 January 1962.